prepare.blog

 Keep a prepper journal.
 Log what worked, what failed, and how gear performed.
 Review it before your next practice session.
 Written reflection accelerates learning faster than repetition alone.

-How to Choose the Right Skill to Learn Next
+Choosing the Right Skill to Learn Next

 One of the most common mistakes with survival skills for beginners is trying to learn everything at once, burning out, and then learning nothing.
+Sound familiar?

 Step 1: Assess your most likely threat.
 Not your fantasy scenario — your most likely scenario.
 What emergencies have actually happened in your area in the last 10 years?